-In the Summer Term 2016 the school held its first in a series of planned Maths information evening for parents.
+The school held its first in a series of planned Maths information evening for parents.
 After a brief introduction, parents were invited to visit each classroom where children were modelling Addition and Subtraction calculation methods for that class.

 In this first evening the focus was on + and - and the progressive methods taught throughout the school in line with our calculation policy.

 Underneath is a copy of our introduction: